FREQUENTLY ASKED QUESTIONS

 3. Does this program satisfy my court order to complete a co-parenting program?

-Yes, our Family Workshop is recognized as a court approved co-parenting program and we are listed on the Co-parenting Program Resource List on the San Diego Superior Court website.
+Yes, our Family Workshop is for families without or with a court-order.
+We are recognized as a court approved co-parenting program and we are listed on the Co-parenting Program Resource List on the San Diego Superior Court website.
 Please note: To receive a certificate of completion, adult participants must attend all four sessions of the same Family Workshop in their entirety.
 The Family Workshop attendance policy states that if a client misses more than 15 minutes of a session, it is considered an absence.
 If you are unable to attend all four sessions of the same Family Workshop, you will not receive a certificate of completion; however, you are welcome to continue attending the remainder of the Family Workshop.
 If you prefer, we can transfer your paid tuition to a future Family Workshop of your choice that better meets your availability in attending all four sessions.
 Kids’ Turn San Diego does not offer “make up” sessions at our Family Workshops.

 4. Does Kids’ Turn San Diego report to the court?